schitresh/software_development/frameworks/rails/5_security/4_user_management.md

   - If the change password form is vulnerable to CSRF
     - An attacker might change password by luring users to a web page
     - And presenting a crafted img-tag which does CSRF
-    - So make this form sage against CSRF
+    - So make this form safe against CSRF
 - Email
   - Attacker may also take over the account by changing email address
   - After that, they will change the password using the forgot password page
   - Require the user to enter password when changing the email address too
 - CSRF & XSS vulnerability in mail client
   - Victim is lured to a website controlled by the attacker
-  - Where a crafter imag-tag is present and results in a http get request
+  - Where a crafter img-tag is present and results in a http get request
     - That changes the filter settings of the mail client
     - To forward all emails to their email address